wds4/electron-react-boilerplate-nostr/README.md

 Initial attempt at getting nostr-tools to work in electron-react-boilerplate (erb).
+This is just a Hello World to see whether nostr and erb are compatible.

-So far I can generate private and public keys and signEvent.
-Currently having problems with nip04.
+So far I can get many of the basic nostr functions to work, both in dev mode and in production.
+Woohoo!

 ## Issues I've encountered